romanvm/django-tinymce4-lite/docs/configuration.rst

 ``LANGUAGES`` option defines the list of available spellchecker languages.
 The first language in this list is used as the default one.
 The list of spellchecker languages also depends on available **pyenchant** dictionaries.
 For example, on Windows the default **pyenchant** installation includes only English, German and French spellchecker dictionaries.
-Read `pyenchant documentation`_ to learn how to add additional spellchecker dictionaries.

 You can view the list available spellchecker dictionaries by running ``enchant.list_languages()`` function in a console from your working Python environment.
 For example::

   >>> import enchant